SangwookCheon/blog-2/_pages/record.md

 > 2021

+01-30 [DDSP: Differential Digital Signal Processing](https://openreview.net/pdf?id=B1x1ma4tDr).
+One of the landmark research done by Magenta at Google.

 01-14 **A Promised Land,** Barack Obama. *I should, like Obama, find a job that I will love even when it doesn't love me back.*

 01-12 **The Brothers Karamazov,** Fyodor Dostoyevsky (Penguin). *Spirituality should be simple in my heart, however complicated in my mind.*